-- 5.7.2.6 The annual statement of accounts must account for all monies received or paid on behalf of the Group, District or County.
-This should include all sections, teams and sub-teams. - 5.7.2.7 Accounting and Audit Requirements for Group, Districts, Counties/Areas and Scottish Regions
+A statement of accounts must be prepared annually and be scrutinised, independently examined or audited as appropriate in accordance with these Rules and the separate Guidance [5a.1.7 in Chapter 5a].
+The annual statement of accounts must account for all monies received or paid on behalf of the Group, District or County.
+As noted below this will include all sections, teams and sub-teams.

-Words or phrases highlighted with dotted underline are words or phrases with a defined meaning specified in the Definitions Chapter of POR
+Words or phrases highlighted with dotted underline are terms defined in the Definitions Chapter of POR.